learn-co-curriculum/dsc-postgrad-business-analyst/README.md

 ## Introduction

 A **Business Analyst**, also referred to as **Business Intelligence Analyst**, or **Systems Analyst**, is focused on analyzing the potential impact recommended changes may make on the business.
-This would include collecting data about the organizations operations, creating reports and making recommendations.
+This would include collecting data about the organization's operations, creating reports and making recommendations.

 ## Objectives